Variable FlexOlmo

-I’ve been working on variable-sized experts in MoEs (previous post), using a modified version of Megablocks.
+I’ve been working on variable-sized experts in MoEs (previous post) using a modified version of Megablocks.
 The TL;DR from that work: at my scale, I didn’t find efficiencies beyond what you’d get from simply using narrower experts across the board.
 But since I have this hammer, I’ve been looking for nails.

-Since I have limited resources, I figured the best way to do this was to prune the expert MLPs of one of the existing expert + public model models that AI2 released, and use distillation to retrain the model, like these two NVIDIA papers (Muralidharan et al., Sreenivas et al.), as opposed to training new experts from scratch.
-In ~228M tokens of retraining with KLD distillation, I’m happy with the results, and it proves the concept well.
-Even pruning the expert down to ~800M parameters total improves the Math2 score from 8.1 to 29.1.
+Since I have limited resources, I figured the best way to do this was to prune the expert MLPs of one of the existing expert + public model models that Ai2 released, and use distillation to retrain the model, like these two NVIDIA papers (Muralidharan et al., Sreenivas et al.), as opposed to training new experts from scratch.

 I pruned the Flex-math-2x7B-1T math expert to three widths: 8192, 5504, and 2048 (down from 11008).
 Since the hidden size of the base model has to stay the same, and I didn’t want to touch the attention heads or number of layers, I shrank the expert MLP layers.
 One thing I’d like to try eventually: pruning different experts by different amounts within the same MoE, with sizing informed by per-expert importance scores rather than arbitrary uniform targets.
 Variable expert sizes make this straightforward.